cloudflare/cloudflare-docs/content/fundamentals/get-started/reference/google-analytics.md

 # Using Google Analytics with Cloudflare

-Using Cloudflare does not affect Google Analytics (GA) tracking if it's added to the website [in one of ways recommended by Google](https://support.google.com/analytics/answer/9304153#add-tag).
+Using Cloudflare does not affect Google Analytics (GA) tracking if it is added to the website [in one of ways recommended by Google](https://support.google.com/analytics/answer/9304153#add-tag).

 ## Standard GA setup